jakebutler/content-style-guide/README.md

 * never abbreviate the name of any city, except for St. *(Examples: St. Louis, St. Paul)*
 * unless it's within a mailing address, never abbreviate the name of a state *(Example: Our home office is located in Massachusetts.)*

+**Ampersands**

+Don't use them in text.
+It's OK to use them when they are part of a proper noun or you are referring to a page title that contains one. *(Examples: Welcome to the Foundation for Art & Healing.
+Please go to our Help & Support page to learn more.)*

 **Apostrophes**

-Don't use them to make something plural. *(Examples: piñatas, 1980s, ABCs, cabanas)* Use them to show possession. *(Examples: the porcupine's quills , Polly's phone, the car's interior, the birthday boy's party)
+Don't use them to make something plural. *(Examples: 1980s, ABCs, piñatas, cabanas)*

-If you have a noun that ends with an "s," add an apostrophe after the "s." *(Examples: the Silvers' yard, Brussels' best restaurants, the iris' color)*

 **Bullets**